Marnie - Alfred Hitchcock - Sean Connery - Tippi Hedren - Diane Baker - Martin Gabel - Mark Rutland - Lil Mainwaring - Sidney Strutt

 Like any nursery rhyme, it’s likely that Marnie would have heard those lines in her own childhood.
 It’s also likely that the neighborhood children, having heard vague hints that something wasn’t quite right in the Edgar house, would have made a special point of chanting this rhyme around Marnie, who upon overhearing it would have felt acutely ashamed.
 She had no way to erase the events that provoked the rumors, and no one would have been available to ease her troubled mind, but she desperately wanted to feel there was nothing wrong with her.
 The rhyme, conveniently, gave her a way to do that.
 A nurse or a doctor were not what she needed – so she thought – but she liked this lady with the alligator purse who said there was actually nothing wrong with her.
 She may well have fantasized about growing up to be that lady with the alligator purse; but in her childlike imagination, having no notion of such a thing as alligator leather, she imagined a purse with the jaws of an alligator, gobbling up money.
 The act of filling up her purse would have given her an unaccountable feeling of safety, a feeling she learned when her greatest worry was what her playmates thought of her.

 What’s true of Marnie can also be true of anyone else, certainly of the characters around her.
 She knows she has a problem, as Mark too admits his own, but they both hide their irregularities from society, as we see at the Rutlands’ house party, or at the racetrack where Mark plays the tough protector.
-By casting actors as glamorous as Tippi Hedren and as heroic as Sean Connery, Marnie puts extra emphasis on the fronts people put up to conceal their unattractive inner lives – but like those bugs in Kenya posing as a colorful flower, many grown humans are unprotected children beneath their presentable facades.
+By casting actors as glamorous as Tippi Hedren and as heroic as Sean Connery, Marnie puts extra emphasis on the fronts people put up to conceal their unattractive inner lives.
+Like those bugs in Kenya posing as a colorful flower, grown humans are often unprotected children hiding beneath their presentable facades.

 CONNECTIONS: